kariemoorman/imagextract/README.md

 ## Installation

-Textra requires Mac OS version 13 or greater to access the latest VisionKit APIs.
+Imagextract requires Mac OS version 13 or greater to access the latest VisionKit APIs.

 The easiest way to install textra is to open a terminal window and run the following command: